markclare1992/markclare1992.github.io/_posts/2018-10-30-penalty-skill.md

 	<a href="/assets/images/final_model_ppc.png"><img src="/assets/images/final_model_ppc.png"></a>
 </figure>

 The traceplot for the final model is also shown.
+The plots for alpha_std and alpha_std_gk are busy as these are the parameter estimates for each player, and there are a lot of players in the dataset.

 <figure class='centre'>
 	<a href="/assets/images/final_model_trace.png"><img src="/assets/images/final_model_trace.png"></a>